webnk123/price/README.md

-small page with price list for webdev services using github pages
+small page with a price list for webdev services using github pages